 Pannonia Bio in Hungary is the largest ethanol plant in Europe and one of the world’s most efficient refineries.
 In line with its mission to mitigate climate change, the company needed a reliable and cost-effective solution for boosting the capability of its distillation and fermentation cooling processes to support an increase in production.

-The new cooling towers were delivered in March 2019 and assembly was completed in May.
+The result The new cooling towers were delivered in March 2019 and assembly was completed in May.
 They are now operating effectively and to the customer’s satisfaction.